 How much can you reduce the risk — or can you prevent — colorectal cancer?

 There is a lot of research going into colorectal cancer prevention.
 There are some promising studies but nothing definitive yet.
 When it comes to inherited genetic mutations that predispose to colorectal cancer, how we handle the situation depends on the patient and the exact condition they have.
 For some conditions, surgery can virtually eliminate or at least drastically reduce the risk of colorectal cancer.
 For others, frequent colonoscopies and other tests are all that’s needed.

 What would you say to someone who says they don’t want to look into their genetic risks because it would just make them worry and wouldn’t help?

 I would say that it is totally understandable and lots of people feel this way.
 It’s a very scary thing, and we get that.
 However, I would also say that having as much information as possible always helps you make the best decision.

-Dr. Eberhardt cares for patients at the Cardinal Bernardin Cancer Center and the Loyola Outpatient Center in Maywood and the Loyola centers for health in Burr Ridge and Homer Glen.
+Dr. Eberhardt cares for patients at the Cardinal Bernardin Cancer Center, the Loyola Outpatient Center in Maywood, Loyola Medicine Burr Ridge and Loyola Medicine Homer Glen.
 His expertise includes colorectal cancer, surgical treatment of inflammatory bowel disease (IBD) and treatment of colon, rectal and anal conditions.
 The GI Cancer Risk Assessment Program is offered at the Cardinal Bernardin Cancer Center at Loyola University Medical Center.